edge405/K-CHRONICLES-THE-ART-OF-KOREAN-FASHION/README.md

 # <p align="center">K-CHRONICLES: The Art of Korean Fashion</p>

 I recently helped my gf with her midterm project, which involved creating a website blog.
-To ensure everything lined up visually, I suggested she design the website layout in Figma first.
-This gave me a clear direction when I started building the actual website.
+To ensure everything lined up visually, I suggested her to design the website layout in Figma first.
+So that this gave me a clear direction when I started building the actual website.

 ## Project Setup